clusterlink-net/clusterlink/website/content/en/docs/concepts/fabric.md

 clusterlink create fabric --name <fabric_name>
 ```

-This command will create the CA files `<fabric_name>.cert` and `<fabric_name>.key` in the
- current directory.
-While you will need access to these files to create the peers` gateway
- certificates later, the private key file should be protected and not shared with others.
+This command will create the CA files `cert.pem` and `key.pem` in a folder named <fabric_name>.
+The `--name` option is optional, and by default, "default_fabric" will be used.
+While you will need access to these files to create the peers` gateway certificates later, the private key file should be protected and not shared with others.

 ## Related tasks